Avocado Deviled Eggs

 Instructions

-- 2Cut the eggs in half lengthwise.
-Scoop the yolks into a mixing bowl and arrange the whites hole-side up on a serving plate.
+- 4Cut each egg in half lengthwise using a sharp knife.
+Scoop the yolks into a mixing bowl and arrange the egg white halves cut-side up on a serving plate or in airtight containers.

 Nutrition — Per Serving